-- Address urgent gaps in the care continuum for people with mental health or substance use conditions, including unhoused people, veterans, older adults, adults with disabilities, and children and youth. - Invest in behavioral health and community care options that advance health equity, racial equity, and geographic equity of behavioral health and community care options. - Increase options across the life span that serve as an alternative to incarceration, hospitalization, homelessness, and institutionalization. - Meet the needs of vulnerable populations with the greatest barriers to access, including people experiencing unsheltered homelessness and justice involvement. - Ensure care can be provided in the least restrictive settings to support community integration, choice, and autonomy. - Leverage county and Medi-Cal investments to support ongoing sustainability. - Leverage the historic state investments in housing and homelessness.
+- Address urgent needs in the care continuum for people with mental health or substance use conditions, including unhoused people, veterans, older adults, adults with disabilities, and children and youth. - Invest in behavioral health and community care options that advance health equity of behavioral health care and community options. - Increase options across the life span that serve as an alternative to incarceration, hospitalization, homelessness, and institutionalization. - Meet the needs of vulnerable populations with the greatest barriers to access, including people experiencing unsheltered homelessness and justice involvement. - Ensure care can be provided in the least restrictive settings to support community integration, choice, and autonomy. - Leverage county and Medi-Cal investments to support ongoing sustainability. - Leverage the historic state investments in housing and homelessness.